Th3Fr33m4n/telegraf/plugins/inputs/hlds/README.md

 # GoldSrc HLDS Input Plugin

-The `hlds` plugin gather metrics from GoldSrc HLDS.
+The `hlds` plugin gather metrics from GoldSrc HLDS (Half-life dedicated server).

+## Global configuration options <!-- @/docs/includes/plugin_config.md -->

+In addition to the plugin-specific configuration settings, plugins support additional global and plugin configuration settings.
+These settings are used to modify metrics, tags, and field or create aliases and configure ordering, etc.
+See the [CONFIGURATION.md][CONFIGURATION.md] for more details.

 ## Configuration